mtps3/Mtps3.github.io/_posts/2016-09-26-training-forensic.md

 * **Who?** you! (please let us know if you plan to come.)

 **Goal?** To round out `Jeopardy September`, we will take a look at Forensic challenges.
 Secret data can be hidden or modulated in images, wav, pdf, zip, exe, network dumps, disk dumps, etc. - also called steganography.
-How do discover it?
+How to discover it?

 ### Roadmap: